Woutitit/woutitit.github.io/in-depth/synthesis.md

 *Intermezzo: Contrast is important and cool stuff has been created by working around wide ande centered patches.
 [A common complextro thing is to have a centered bass quickly followed by a wide supersaw stab making for a really cool contrast](https://www.reddit.com/r/edmproduction/comments/1bz53t/how_often_do_you_use_stereo_width_techniques/).
 Or having basses fast following eachother having different widths or even automated widths for cool stereo imaging fx.
 Again, goes hand in hand with "if everything is wide nothing is".*

 In short, you can use unison on a lot of patches but think about the purpose.
 A pad usually benefits from this, a chord stack that is meant to be filling usually too, leads, bass and other elements you want to be careful width.
 Either way, look at some (e.g. Serum) presets and look at their unison settings (for leads and basses).
 Do keep in mind they may be exagarated as lots of those are designed to sound good and huge on their own.

-## Waveforms
-What's their usage etc. their overthones

-If you also apply this knowledge briefly to synthesizer waves, you can see how useful the saw wave is.
-The saw wave basically has ALL harmonics and has them ALL very strongly making it a really rich waveform.
-This is really handy in subtractive synthesis (were you start with a certain wavefrom and cut harmonics) as it gives you a blank canvas in which direction you want to go with the sound.
-A common way is simply low-pass filtering the saw wave in the high grequencies to mimick a bit how real instruments harmonics also kind of diminish usually the further up they go.
-However, you could literally go as far as mimicking certain real instrument by making the harmonics of your saw the same in strength as on the real instrument.
-If you then mimick the ADSR a bit then you'll have a sound that sounds close to that instrument (in theory).
-So yeah, the saw gives you a lot of potential into crafting sounds that sound realistic or just as if they could be real instruments.
-Of course, that doesn't render other waves useless (see Synthesis article).

-Also in electronic music of course, you don't need realism necessarily so yeah it all depends.
-But in the end a saw wave is just really versatile.

-A sqaure wave and triangle same, just the triangle gets rolled of in highs much faster.
-It's usually a chip tune bass.
-A sine is just a pure tone.

 ## Why synthesis
 While in theory you could recreate any sound you'd like with synthesis, synthesis (and synthesizers for that matter) are generally NOT meant for that purpose.
 They are meant for you to be able to create your own sounds.
 This is (partially) why (subtractive, see later) synths don't offer realistic waveforms but harsh, frequency-rich waveforms because the math is easy and the frequency content is so rich that through a combination of these waveforms, filters, ADSR, LFOs, etc. you can make sounds that sound musical.
 They might not sound like a real instrument, but they sound musical, especially since real instruments alre also nothing more than filtered out, ADSRed (sometimes LFOd) waveforms.
 Also, since these waveforms are so rich, it's a very good way to start and sculpt something good out of it rather than have realistic unrich waveforms and try and sculpt something else out of it.
 With these waveforms you can be flexible and go any direction you'd like.